 Vertigo can also increase your risk of:

 Preparing for your appointment

 You're likely to first see your family doctor or a general practitioner.
-Eventually, however, your primary care doctor may refer you to an ear, nose and throat (ENT) specialist, or otolaryngologist; a hearing specialist (audiologist); or a nervous system specialist (neurologist).
+Eventually, however, your primary care doctor may refer you to an ear, nose and throat (ENT) specialist, a hearing specialist (audiologist), or a nervous system specialist (neurologist).

 What you can do